-- Have their roles explicitly defined in their job descriptions. - Be given sufficient time, funding, supervision and support to fulfil their child welfare and safeguarding responsibilities effectively. - Undergo updated child safeguarding training every year, normally during the admin day in at the start of autumn term. - ILaise with relevant agencies in accordance with the Local Authority procedures when referring a pupil where there are concerns about possible abuse or harm. - Be able to access the contents of the Local Authority procedures and Personnel procedures (as identified by Transform Trust) and make these accessible to all staff. - Support staff who attend strategy meetings, looked after reviews and/or case conferences. - Support staff and volunteers who may find safeguarding issues upsetting or stressful by enabling them to talk through their anxieties and to seek further support from the school leadership group or others as appropriate. - Ensure involvement of other designated leads e.g., where there are concerns about a pupil who is 'looked after'. - Support staff to reflect on the information they hold about children and provide an alternative perspective on issues in order to promote a better understanding of what may or may not be concerning. - Ensure all staff must be trained on how to make a referral. - Ensure that MyConcern is used effectively for all safeguarding matters.
-Where staff don't have access to MyConcern they should have immediate access to paper copies of the forms. - Records of concerns are kept on MyConcern, and that all concerns are reviewed in a timely manner.
-DSLs should add a file note to each concern outlining any decisions, including rational, next steps and follow up work. - Phone calls about absences are similarly logged on the relevant MyConcern record the children missing education- statutory guidance for local authorities is adhered to;
+- Have their roles explicitly defined in their job descriptions. - Be given sufficient time, funding, supervision and support to fulfil their child welfare and safeguarding responsibilities effectively. - Undergo updated child safeguarding training every year, normally during the admin day in at the start of autumn term. - Liaise with relevant agencies in accordance with the Local Authority procedures when referring a child where there are concerns about possible abuse or harm. - Where there are concerns about a member of staff's suitability to work with children, contact the Designated Officer (LADO and Transform Trust's Chief People Officer)> Concerns should be referred straight to the Headteacher if you are in a school and not discussed with any other colleagues.
+If the Headteacher is unavailable or the concern is about the Headteacher then contact Rachel Hannon (Chief People Officer) immediately.
+Rachel can be contacted by emailing Rachel.hannon@transformtrust.co.uk or calling 0115 9825090 option 2. - Be able to access the contents of the Local Authority procedures and personnel procedures (as identified by Transform Trust) and make these accessible to all staff. - Ensure all staff, including supply staff, visiting professionals working with children in the school and volunteers are informed of the names and contact details of the DSLs and the school's procedures for safeguarding children. - Support staff who attend strategy meetings, looked after reviews and/or case conferences. - Support staff and volunteers who may find safeguarding issues upsetting or stressful by enabling them to talk through their anxieties and to seek further support from the school leadership group or others as appropriate. - Ensure involvement of other designated leads e.g., where there are concerns about a child who is 'looked after'.

+- Support staff to reflect on the information they hold about children and provide an alternative perspective on issues in order to promote a better understanding of what may or may not be concerning. - Ensure all staff must be trained on how to make a referral. - Ensure that MyConcern is used effectively for all safeguarding matters.
+Where staff don't have access to MyConcern they should have immediate access to paper copies of the forms. - Take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place).